 Journey in the Finance World!!!

-Has everyone told you before that in your journey of Getting a finance job from engineering, you have to have a masters degree in Finance?
+Has everyone told you before that in your journey of Getting a finance job in engineering, you must have a master’s degree in Finance?
 Is this what is pulling you back?
 Yes, you can get a finance job after completing your engineering degree.
-Have you considered all options you have for that?
-Or have you just listened to others and thrown that finance dream out of your system already?
-You can get into the field of finance by either completing your MBA or CFA.
-Yes, this is some of the well-known and traditional ways of getting into the finance field, but definitely not the only way.
-So what are the other routes?
-The next few lines will definitely cheer you up!!!
+Have you considered all the options you have for that?
+Or have you just listened to others and thrown that Finance dreams out of your system already?
+You can get into the finance field by completing your MBA or CFA.
+These are well-known and traditional ways of getting into finance, but they are not the only way.
+So, what are the other routes?
+The following few lines will cheer you up!!!
 Let’s get you sorted…

-There are various skill-based training organizations which are all equipped to provide some excellent training in finance.
+Various skill-based training organizations are all equipped to provide excellent training in Finance.
 And it’s not just theoretical.
-It comes with all the practical applications of finance.
-Here you are ought to get some value-added industry-based training through various courses in Investment banking, Equity Research, Financial modeling and much more.
-You definitely can get into one of such courses to sharpen your financial skills.
+It comes with all the practical applications of Finance.
+Here, you should get some value-added industry-based training through various courses in Investment banking, Equity Research, Financial modeling, and much more.
+You can get into one of such courses to sharpen your financial skills.

-If you are opting for MBA, you need to have a graduation degree for entering into MBA finance.
-You will have to give the competitive exams to make yourself eligible for entering a good MBA college.
-Candidates can begin preparation during the third year by enrolling in training institutions and gain some knowledge.
+If you opt for an MBA, you need a graduation degree to enter into MBA finance.
+Taking competitive exams to make yourself eligible for a good MBA college would be best.
+Candidates can begin preparation during the third year by enrolling in training institutions and gaining some knowledge.

 One needs to complete engineering with at least 50% marks.
 The candidate’s performance in their engineering academics will help in the later stages of the selection process.
-Hence, the candidate needs to focus on performing well in both engineering semesters as well entrance exams.
+Hence, the candidate must focus on performing well in engineering semesters and entrance exams.

-Prior to considering finance after engineering, one needs to figure out why they want to do MBA or get into finance.
-And hence one should not get into Finance merely to become a manager in a reputed organization.
+Before considering Finance after engineering, one needs to figure out why one wants to do an MBA or get into Finance.
+Hence, one should not get into Finance merely to become a manager in a reputed organization.

-Getting a finance job after engineering definitely improves career prospects.
-However, before becoming a manager, you can gain some work experience and understand the way businesses function.
+You are getting a finance job after engineering improves career prospects.
+However, before becoming a manager, you can gain work experience and understand how businesses function.

-If the candidate wants to shift from engineering towards finance, he/she needs to understand the difference between the two fields and needs to have a passion for the field of finance.
-Some self-examination combined with some amount of research on finance will help in determining the goal.
+If the candidate wants to shift from engineering to Finance, they need to understand the difference between the two fields and have a passion for the field of Finance.
+Some self-examination combined with some research on Finance will help determine the goal.

-If you pursue MBA or any other degree in finance after gaining some work experience, you will be in a better position to grasp the course contents and apply them appropriately to your work.
+If you pursue an MBA or any other degree in Finance after gaining some work experience, you will be in a better position to grasp the course contents and apply them appropriately to your work.

 “In Your Favor points” for engineering students during the Finance job interview!!!>